In the United States, more than 2.8 million+ patients with COVID-19 have been treated with VEKLURY*

 What should I tell my healthcare provider before receiving VEKLURY?

 - All your health problems.
-Be sure to tell your healthcare provider if you have or have had any allergies, kidney or liver problems, or any serious illnesses.
+Be sure to tell your healthcare provider if you have or have had any allergies, liver problems, or any serious illnesses.

-- If you are pregnant or breastfeeding: It is not known if VEKLURY can harm your unborn baby or be passed to the baby in breast milk.
+- If you are pregnant or breastfeeding: It is not known if VEKLURY may harm your unborn baby if taken during the first trimester.
+VEKLURY can pass into your breast milk.
 If you are pregnant or breastfeeding, discuss your options and specific situation with your healthcare provider.

 - All the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Other medicines may affect how VEKLURY works.
 Especially tell your healthcare provider if you are taking any medicines that contain chloroquine phosphate or hydroxychloroquine sulfate.